ubccpsc/310/docs/26w1/syllabus.md

 **Labs are held online**, weekly, starting in week 1, and run in blocks from **Friday to Thursday**.
 There are no rooms assigned; join links are on the [course home page](./) and attendance is required.
+Each is small, directed, and tied to the lecture of the corresponding week (i.e. lab 3 will cover week 3 material, which will be the same week for friday labs and the prior week for all other labs).

 **A lab session** opens with a **tutorial** on material from that week's lectures.
 You then have a work period for that week's assignment, with TAs available to answer questions.
 You are not expected to finish during the lab although you should be able to make significant progress.

-**There are eight graded lab assignments — Labs 1–6, 8, and 9**, running in weeks 1–6 and again in weeks 10–11.
-Each is small, directed, and tied to that week's lectures.

 **Deadlines.** Lab assignments are due **by the start of your next lab**, giving you one week to complete them.
 Because the deadline is relative to your own section, it falls on a different day